 The iconic brawler returns, bringing with it a bold new art style, new characters, and a bunch of crazy new combos.
 Veterans of the series will be happy to know that the old character models are unlockable, while newcomers will fall in love with the visceral street fighting action.
 Plus, you can play online with another friend or keep the fight local and team up with three others in couch co-op.
 No matter how you cut it, Streets of Rage 4 offers a bit of anger for all types of gamers.

 If you and your closest friends enjoy a bit of chaos, you’ll love hectic Moving Out.
-The challenging game contains topsy-turvy levels that require you and your friends to formulate strategies and coordinate your actions.
+You’ll have to work as a team on this fantastically hectic game because without a group effort and collaborative planning, you’ll likely never make it through the frenzy each level presents.
 It involves physics, characters, lots of levels, and tons of shouting – the perfect equation for a good time.

 Turning the world of Minecraft into an action-RPG seemed like an odd direction to take the beloved franchise, yet somehow Mojang pulled it off with flying colors.
 You will find the traditional Minecraft blocks, fight dozens of interesting bosses, and collect plenty of loot as you explore the world of Minecraft Dungeons.
 The simplified stat management and gear collection help make the game accessible for everyone, from newbies to seasoned ARPG veterans.
-So no matter what your experience level is, if you’re looking for an affordable Switch game with hundreds of hours of content, you’ll love the deal offered by Minecraft Dungeons.
+Minecraft Dungeons offers countless hours of gameplay at a reasonable price that caters to all levels of gaming.
+You won’t see another Switch game with as much variety and entertaining gameplay at this price.
+Trust us, we’ve tried.

-This indie darling came out of nowhere and impressed both critics and players alike.
+No one saw this game coming, but both critics and players can’t get enough of it.
 Boasting a colorful, pixelated art style, Neon Abyss throws you into the shoes of a member of the Grim Squad as they challenge the Neon Gods — although the story here takes a backseat to the frantic roguelike action.
 The solid gameplay is nothing compared to the random item drops and ever-changing dungeons that are different with each playthrough.
 You will also find some fun mini-games as you explore the dungeons.
-It’s one of the more unique roguelikes to hit the market in recent memory and is available at an incredibly low price.
+This game stands out as a cut above all others in its category, and you can find it on the market today at an affordable cost.